How To Care For A Self Sustaining Ecosphere

 When you receive your self sustaining Ecosphere

 - On receipt your Ecosphere may appear a little cloudy, do not worry it will settle and clear within a day or two.
+This is not uncommon after transport.

 - Check the algae (green growth) it should be minimal and appear as thin strands of hair on arrival and this is how it needs to be maintained.